Brian-Pho/CR4-DL/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 ## Chapter 15: How Does the Hearing System Perform Auditory Scene Analysis?

-- In order to identify sound sources, the auditory system must group together sounds coming from one source and separate them from other sources.
+- To identify sound sources, the auditory system must group together sounds coming from one source and separate them from other sources.
 - This perceptual process is called “auditory scene analysis” since it resembles the analysis of objects in visual scenes.
 - On the one hand, learning and memory allow the creation of composite-feature detectors in the sensory system that could be involved in selecting objects from an auditory scene.
 - On the other hand, many processes have been identified that don’t require learning and memory and can enable the auditory system to single out objects in a bottom-up process.